mitogen-hq/mitogen/docs/internals.rst

     .. method:: put (obj)

-        Enquue an object on this latch, waking the first thread that is asleep waiting for a result, if one exists.
+        Enqueue an object on this latch, waking the first thread that is asleep waiting for a result, if one exists.

+        :raises mitogen.core.LatchError:
+            :py:meth:`close` has been called, and the object is no longer valid.

+    .. method:: close ()

+        Mark the latch as closed, and cause every sleeping thread to be woken, with :py:class:`mitogen.core.LatchError` raised in each thread.

 Side Class